amcmullen9291/ruby.pf/README.md

 End license text.

-Gems used: Nokogiri, Open-Uri, and Colorize.
+Gems used: Nokogiri, Open-Uri, and Colorize
-(launch program from clinteraction.rb)
+(launch program from clinteraction.rb).